10 Knee Strengthening Exercises For Runners to Stay Strong + Run Long

 A person doing a clamshell with resistance band.

-This is a great exercise to work those glutes, doubles as a tremendous hip-strengthening exercise, and works to help stabilize your pelvis.
+This is a great exercise for working those glutes.
+It also doubles as a tremendous hip-strengthening exercise and helps stabilize your pelvis.
 You will need a mini-band to perform this exercise with the appropriate resistance.

 1. Loop a mini resistance band just above your knees.